xingchen0123/xingchen0123.github.io/index.md

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an assistant professor at School of International Relations and Public Affairs at Fudan University.
 I obtained my PhD from [Peking University](https://english.pku.edu.cn/about.html) in 2020.

 My experiences in Shanghai ignited my interest in Politics.
-I study the psychological micro-foundations of authoritarianism, examining how information, trauma experiences, and psychosocial legacies shape mass political trust and elite decision-making.
-I am particularly interested in the mechanisms by which the collective unconscious of authoritarianism conditions the processing of new information.
+I study political psychology and political economy under authoritarianism, exploring how information, trauma, and psychosocial legacies shape mass political trust and elite decision-making.
+I am particularly interested in the mechanisms through which the collective unconscious of authoritarianism condition the public's processing of new information.

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.